uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

 1. Edit: You edit the source code file to add or modify some code.
-2. Compile: You compile the code into a runnable executable (only in compiled languages; e.g., this step doesn't apply in Python)
+2. Compile: You compile the code into a runnable executable (only in compiled languages; e.g., this step doesn't apply in Python).
 3. Run: You run the executable to verify that the code you added/modified works as expected.